-SDG Target Key Performance Indicator (KPI) How is the impact being measured 80 Promoting economic growth that is a) sustained, b) inclusive and c) sustainable; and employment that is a) full, b) productive and c) decent.
-The impact is being measured by the increased number of jobs supported (based on the Net Asset Value of the Fund).
-All investments in our portfolio are considered to contribute to SDG 8.
+SDG Target Key Performance Indicator (KPI) How is the impact being measured 8 Promoting economic growth that is a) sustained, b) inclusive and c) sustainable; and employment that is a) full, b) productive and c) decent.
+The impact is being measured by the number of jobs supported (attributable to the Fund based on the invested capital of the Fund and on a four quarter rolling basis).
+All investments in the FPIF portfolio are considered to contribute to SDG 8.
 This indicator comprises two components: 1) The number of employees (FTEs) working at the company - a figure that's relatively easy to come by via the annual reports; 2) Indirect jobs created - this is based on an estimate based on the outcome of FMO's Joint Impact Model (JIM).
 This is an input-output model in which the estimated impact of the investment on the chain is modelled.
 Together, these components form the outcome of the number of jobs supported.
-13 Providing finance to projects that reduce greenhouse gas emissions, increase resource efficiency, preserve and grow natural capital, support climate mitigation and climate adaptation in the region in which they The impact is being measured by increasing the percentage of the portfolio which has received a Green label, increasing the number of avoided CO2 emissions and Investments which receive a Green label (based on FMO's methodology) contribute positively towards SDG 13.
-This includes finance to projects that reduce greenhouse gas emissions, increase resource efficiency, preserve and grow natural capital, support climate mitigation and climate adaptation. operate. lowering the number of financed CO2 emissions.
-Avoided CO2 emissions: The greenhouses gas emissions avoided are calculated as the company's or project's anticipated CO2 emissions compared against the most likely alternative.
-The required data is taken from independently verified documentation and is calculated as tons of CO2 equivalents per year.
-Financed CO2 emissions: This number indicates the greenhouse gas emissions equivalent of tCO2 and is measured for all investments in the portfolio according to the methodologies of the Partnership for Carbon Accounting Financials (PCAF).
+10 1) financing inclusive business that reduce inequalities within countries by expanding access to goods, services and/or increase livelihood opportunities on a commercially viable basis to people at the Base of the Pyramid by making them part of the companies' value chain of suppliers, distributors, retailers or customers; and 2) all investments made in low-income countries.
+The impact is being measured by the percentage of inclusive businesses and by the percentage of low-income countries being supported (attributed to the Fund based on the invested capital of the Fund).
+Investments which receive a Reduced Inequalities label (based on FMO's methodology) contribute positively towards SDG 10.
+Two tracks underlie the SDG 10 label: 1) investment in the poorest countries (reducing inequality among countries).
+This results in a 100% acknowledgement of the loan, and 2) investment in inclusive businesses (reducing inequality within countries) which may result in a percentage based on applicability of the underlying investment.
+These two tracks are combined in one target: a loan can acquire the Reduced Inequalities label by investing in a poorest country or in inclusive business.
+13 Providing finance to projects that reduce greenhouse gas emissions, increase resource efficiency, preserve and grow natural capital, support climate mitigation and climate adaptation in the region in which they operate.
+The impact is being measured by increasing the percentage of the portfolio which has received a Green label, increasing the number of avoided CO 2 emissions and lowering the number of financed CO 2 emissions.
+Investments which receive a Green label (based on FMO's methodology) contribute positively towards SDG 13.
+This includes finance to projects that reduce greenhouse gas emissions, increase resource efficiency, preserve and grow natural capital, support climate mitigation and climate adaptation.
+Avoided CO 2 emissions: The greenhouses gas emissions avoided are calculated as the company's or project's anticipated CO 2 emissions compared against the most likely alternative.
+The required data is taken from independently verified documentation and is calculated as tons of CO 2 equivalents per year.
+Financed CO 2 emissions: This number indicates the greenhouse gas emissions equivalent of tCO 2 and is measured for all investments in the portfolio according to the methodologies of the Partnership for Carbon Accounting Financials (PCAF).

-The below table provides the outcomes of the performance indicators during 2021 and 2020.
+The below table provides the outcomes of the performance indicators during 2022 and 2021 for SDG 8 and 13.
+The percentages for SDG 10 reducing inequalities are provided in the full portfolio overview.